timle/3010m-labs/README.md

+## 3010m Labs

-Labs that I wrote for 3010m - Advanced Research Methods, special section, neural recording and signal processing in MATLAB.
+Labs which I wrote for a class on neural recording and signal processing in MATLAB.

-Wrote the content, and ran the lab section of the classes.

 This class was geared towards Psychology students, with no previous programming experience.

 Included is a highlight of some of my favorite classes.
 Goal is to include all labs in the public repo for those learning MATLAB.